captainabernathy/cpp_programming_principles/README.md

 the book ***Programming: Principles and Practice Using C++, 2nd Edition*** by Bjarne Stroustrup.

-It exists as part of my own, personal code preservation project and to serve as a general programming reference.
+This project is meant to serve as a general programming reference to anyone learning C++, teaching C++, and/or also working through the textbook.

-The extent to which the examples here differ from those in the book vary throughout the project.

-In addition to refactoring many examples, I have reorganized the project's structure in its entirety and reimplemented its build system completely.
-I have also added various libraries, utilities, and interfaces to this project that are not present in the version provided by the book.

-Those seeking the original project and code examples as provided by the book, should visit:
+For more information about the textbook, visit:
 <https://www.stroustrup.com/>

 ### Build Instructions